nicksstapleton/blog/_posts/2026-02-03-logos-buyers-guide.md

 ### 📚 Best Overall Library

-If you have the budget, these two libraries are my favorite.
+If you can afford it, these two libraries are my favorite.
 They're ideal libraries for those pursuing advanced exegesis, offering access to top-tier commentaries and biblical reference works.
 If you're committed to deep, scholarly study, and expositional preaching these libraries have you covered.

 #### [Preacher Diamond](https://logos.sjv.io/PO24VY)